buddy-works/buddy-cli/README.md

 ```
 buddy-cli cf <cmd>
 ```
-Config command is used to store some arguments for future use.
+The `config` command is used to store some arguments for future use.
-For example if you often run the same pipeline again and again you can store command params in config:
+For example, if you often run the same pipeline, you can store the command params in config:
 ```
 buddy-cli cf set token my-token
 buddy-cli cf set workspace my-workspace
 buddy-cli cf set project my-project
 buddy-cli cf set pipeline my-pipeline
 ```
-Next time you want to run your pipeline you can just call
+The next time you'll want to run your pipeline you can, just call
 ```
 buddy-cli pl run
 ```
-That's it!
-You can always however override default config params with standard command --param
+Please mind you can override the default config params with a standard `command --param`

 #### Set config key
 ```
 buddy-cli cf set <key> [val]
 ```
-key name is mandatory and can be one of these values:
+The key name is mandatory and can be one of the following values:
-* token - token to authorize the request
+* token – The token used to authenticate the request
-* workspace - name of the workspace in which you want to operate
+* workspace – The name of the workspace in which the command is run
-* project - name of the project from the workspace
+* project – The name of the project in the workspace
-* pipeline - id of the pipeline in the project
+* pipeline – The ID of the pipeline in the project
-* url - base url for the api endpoint.
-By default we point to our hosted version api (api.buddy.works).
-You can however point this url to your Buddy Enterprise standalone api endpoint (ip/api)
+* url – The base URL for the API endpoint.
+By default, we point to our hosted version  of the API (api.buddy.works), but you can also point this URL to your Buddy Enterprise (standalone) API endpoint (ip/api).

 Options:
 ```
   -v, --version  Show version
   -h, --help     Show help
   -j, --json     Output json
 ```

-#### Get config key
+### Get config key
 ```
 buddy-cli cf get [key]
 ```
-key can be one of these values:
+The key can be one of the following values:
 * token
 * workspace
 * project